Expert Reviews – Nairobi NP

 3/5

 This remarkable and in many respects unique national park borders the southeastern suburbs of Nairobi, the bustling capital of Kenya.
-Though fenced on the city side, for obvious reasons, the park remains unfenced to the south, allowing wildlife from the bordering Athi Plains to move in and out freely.
-Game viewing can be erratic, but it is often very good – on our most recent day visit, in late 2011, we had two good lion sightings, and saw several white rhinos, along with the likes of giraffe, buffalo, baboon, eland, and various smaller antelope.
-The birdlife is exceptional too, with large grass dwellers such as ostrich and secretary bird found alongside more unusual species such as the localised northern pied babbler.
-In our experience, the best time visit is at 6am, when the entrance gates open and animals are most active, rather than waiting for the more normal post-breakfast departure.
-A striking feature of the park is the distinctive skyline of the city centre, which can be seen from several vantage points, and the park as a whole pays heartening testament to the tenacity of large wildlife within roaring distance of one of Africa’s largest cities.
+Though fenced on the city side, for obvious reasons, the park remains unfenced to the south, allowing wildlife from the bordering Athi Plains to move in and out freely, although growing human populations are increasingly blocking this route.
+Game viewing can be erratic, but it is often very good – on our most recent overnight stay at Nairobi Tented Camp, in 2024, we encountered good numbers of both black and white rhino, came across a young male lion up a tree, and also saw plenty of giraffe, buffalo, baboon, eland and various smaller antelope.
+The birdlife is exceptional too, with large ground dwellers such as ostrich, grey crowned crane and secretary bird found alongside the colourful likes of superb starling, yellow-throated spurfowl and purple grenadier, as well as the localised northern pied babbler.
+In our experience, the best time to be here is first thing in the morning or late in the afternoon, when animals are most active.
+A striking feature of the park is the distinctive skyline of the city centre, which can be seen from several vantage points.
+Indeed, Nairobi National Park as a whole pays heartening testament to the tenacity of large wildlife within roaring distance of one of Africa’s largest cities.

 Expert